Car Accident Frequently Asked Questions

 People we bring a claim against are represented by insurance companies like Allstate, State Farm, Liberty Mutual or some other giant company.
-Technically it is us against the person who caused the accident but in reality it us against big insurance companies.
+Technically it is us against the person who caused the accident but in reality, it is against big insurance companies.
 These insurance companies know all the tricks.

-They will try to make you settle your claim way to soon.
+They will try to make you settle your claim way too soon.
 They harass you so you just give in.
 Let us explain your rights.